 - update the contact data associated with their domain name

-The domains will remain active during the two-month period but certain actions (such as automatic renewal) will not be possible.
+The domains would remain active during the two-month period but certain actions (such as automatic renewal) would not be possible.

-From 30 May 2019, registrants who fail to meet the criteria to hold a .eu domain will have their domain name withdrawn.
+After the two month period runs out, registrants who fail to meet the criteria to hold a .eu domain would have their domain name withdrawn.

-A withdrawn domain will no longer function but it will remain in the .eu registry database.
-You may be able to reactivate it if you meet the registration criteria.
+A withdrawn domain would no longer function but would remain in the .eu registry database.
+You would be able to reactivate it if you meet the registration criteria.

-12 months after the UK withdrawal, on 30 March 2020, EURid will revoke all remaining affected domains and release them back on the market for general registration.
+12 months after the UK withdrawal, as per EURid's plan, all remaining affected domains would be revoked and released back on the market for general registration.

 .eu registrations if there is a Brexit deal